StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 <br/>

-## Planned Eventual Structure For This PAge
+## Planned Eventual Structure For This Page

 - Pre-optimization Considerations
    - Reasons Why You Should Optimize